art-om/rsschool-cv/cv.md

 # Work experience

 I am fond of music, previously worked as a sound engineer, had experience in testing the site, administration on wordpress, layout by video tutorials on YouTube.
+I also have experience as a system administrator

 # Languages